Human coronavirus OC43: Signs and symptoms

 While primarily targeting the respiratory system, HCoV-OC43 has also been implicated in rare cases of central nervous system involvement.
 There have been reports linking HCoV-OC43 to fatal encephalitis in infants with underlying health conditions.
 Outbreaks of HCoV-OC43 have occurred in long-term care facilities during the COVID-19 pandemic.
-Clinical features of those affected were described similar to those of SARS-CoV-2 infection.
+Clinical features of those affected were described similar to those of COVID infection.

 Pathogenesis

 Along with HCoV-229E, a species in the genus Alphacoronavirus, HCoV-OC43 is among the viruses that cause the common cold.
 Both viruses can cause severe lower respiratory tract infections, including pneumonia, in infants, the elderly, and immunocompromised individuals such as those undergoing chemotherapy and those with HIV/AIDS.
 Rare cases with central nervous system involvement have been reported, usually manifesting as viral encephalitis.

 Viral Entry and Replication

 HCoV-OC43 facilitates entry by attaching to host cell receptors through spike (S) proteins.
 Once inside the cell, the virus releases positive-sense single-stranded RNA genome, which is translated and replicated using the host's cellular machinery.
 Recent studies have employed ribosome profiling and RNA sequencing to analyze the transcriptional and translational landscape of HCoV-OC43 infection.
 This has uncovered unexpected features in the viral genome, including short open reading frames upstream of major genes and an alternative translation start site within the M gene.